krishlibran/R-Assignment-1-Production-Audit/README.md

 | Stamping_Press    | 3                | 54              |
 | **Total**         | **14**           | **164**         |

+Solution from R: The machines which is bleeding the most money are as follows:

 Task 4: Group & Summarize.
 Go back to your original dataset.
 Use group_by() and summarize() to calculate the Total Parts Produced, Average Downtime, and Total Defective Parts for each Machine_Type.

 Solution from Excel: